Search by Keyword

 (John Lennon / Paul McCartney)

-Nine times during The Beatles studio career they recorded what they thought were finished songs, only to completely remake them at a later date, which in effect created two complete versions of the same songs.
-This, of course, is not to be confused with multiple takes of songs as they were recording them, or songs that were changing shape or style during the recording process.
-These nine times were unique in that when they went home at the end of the day, they thought they had a finished song, but later decided to scrap the whole recording and start from scratch later.
+Nine times during The Beatles studio career they recorded what they thought were finished songs, only to completely remake them at a later session, thus resulting in two versions of the same songs.
+However, this shouldn't be confused with multiple takes the band did of songs as they were recording them, or compositions that were being developed during their recording process, thereby changing shape or style.
+These nine examples were unique in that when they went home at the end of the session, they thought they had a finished track, but later decided to scrap the whole thing and start from scratch later.

-In almost all of these instances, we are now able to hear both versions, such as with “Norwegian Wood,” “Love Me Do,” “Revolution,” “I’m Looking Through You” and “Strawberry Fields Forever.”
-This situation, made possible mostly by the Anthology series of albums, provides an interesting insight into their recording process, as well as into The Beatles' mindset in the studio.
+In almost all of these instances, we are now able to hear both versions, as with "Strawberry Fields Forever," "Love Me Do," “Norwegian Wood,” "Revolution" and "I'm Looking Through You."
+This situation, made possible mostly by the Anthology series as well as other releases, provides an interesting insight into the band's recording process, as well as into their mindset while in the studio.

-There is only one instance in the history of The Beatles' recording career that we can’t hear both versions of a song that The Beatles recorded.
-“Hold Me Tight,” an original Lennon and McCartney 'beat' song, was recorded and completed for their first British album “Please Please Me” on February 11th, 1963 along with the rest of the album.
+There is only one instance in the history of The Beatles' recording career that we can’t hear both versions of a song that they recorded.
+“Hold Me Tight,” an original Lennon / McCartney "beat" song, was recorded and completed for their first British album “Please Please Me” on February 11th, 1963 along with the rest of the LP.
 Every intention was to release this song on that album.
-However, all evidence to date verifies that the tape containing this recording has been lost, recorded over or destroyed.
+However, all of the evidence available verifies that the tape containing this recording has been lost, recorded over or destroyed.
 For whatever reason, this version no longer exists.

-Fortunately, the song was completely remade on September 12th, 1963 for their second British album “With The Beatles” and debuted in America on the Capitol album “Meet The Beatles!
+Fortunately for us, the song "Hold Me Tight" was completely re-recorded on September 12th, 1963 for their second British album “With The Beatles” as well as being included on their groundbreaking American Capitol album “Meet The Beatles!”
 We will probably never know how that first version of the song really sounded, although lost master tapes have been known to mysteriously reappear at a later time.
 However, an analysis of the released version will prove invaluable for the Beatles enthusiast of today.

 Paul McCartney's Forthlin Road home